BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 >
 > Serial execution is, in a sense, pessimistic to the extreme: it is essentially equivalent to each transaction having an exclusive lock on the entire database (or one partition of the database) for the duration of the transaction. (...)

-This paragraph was taken of a book called "[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)".
-The strategy of preventing errors to happen using this type of lock are called a pessimistic solution, but this isn't the only type of solution.
+This paragraph was taken from a book called "[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)".
+The strategy of preventing errors from happening using this type of lock is called a pessimistic solution, but this isn't the only type of solution.

 ## Optimistic Locking